 Then we rented a home and tried to start over.
 Buying underwear and shoes.
 Buying clothes to wear.
 Trying to figure out what the “new normal” would be like.
 We rented from a string of people who went into foreclosure, and ended up moving 6 times in 2.5 years.
 Three of the first moves, we didn’t own much but one suitcase of clothes so it wasn’t too big of a deal.
 But all the moves, and watching people who had consumptive lifestyles get in trouble, taught us a lot.
 If we ever got our home again, we’d try to be less about stuff and more about living a life of meaning, thinking of others more often.

-Then we had medical emergencies that plagued us, including my husband’s stroke and miraculous recovery, broken bones, sudden emergency moves with little notice, and instability for about 4 years.
+Then we had medical emergencies that plagued us, including my Dad’s stroke and miraculous recovery, some accidents with broken bones, sudden emergency moves with little notice, and instability for about 4 years.
 Now we live in a nice community and have made a new beginning.
-The kids are close and have grown up valuing friendship and things that really matter.
+My brother and I are close and have grown up valuing friendship and things that really matter.
 We’re pretty good about handling difficult moments and talking rather than acting out.
 And we’re hoping to help and thank others along the way.

 Thanks for your interest.
 We’d love to hear from you if this message touched you in any way, and Jonathan and Joey would like to stay connected through my Facebook and Twitter accounts, where they are frequent stars of the action, as well as my upcoming fantasy series that features a wildfire survivor, and a gem twist.